AmitLevv/npm-example/README.md

 Artifactory provides full support for managing npm packages and ensures optimal and reliable access to npmjs.org.
 It also allows aggregating multiple npm registries under a virtual repository Artifactory, which provides access to all your npm packages through a single URL for both upload and download.

-You may store exhaustive build information in Artifactory by running your npm builds with [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI).
+You may store exhaustive build information in Aratifactory by running your npm builds with [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI).
 JFrog CLI collects build-info from your build agents and then publishes it to Artifactory.
 Once published, the build info can be viewed in the Build Browser under Builds.
 For more details on npm build integration using JFrog CLI, please refer to [Building npm Packages](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-BuildingNpmPackagesUsingtheNpmClient) in the JFrog CLI User Guide.